ozatici/issue-picker/README.md

 Simply navigate to https://issue-picker.vercel.app/

-TODO:
----> Unit testing:
+TODO - UNIT TESTING
-    - Test that input boxes and button appear intially, but no table
+    1. Test that input boxes and button appear intially, but no table
-    - Test that table appears when there are issues retrieved from the API
+    2. Test that table appears when there are issues retrieved from the API
-    - Test that a message about there being no issues appears when this is the case
+    3. Test that a message about there being no issues appears when this is the case
-    - Test that the react query query
+    4. Test that the react query query